jctaoo/elecrun/docs/README.md

 ### Main Process

-`electron-run` using `esbuild` to transform your code may cannot directly run in nodejs such as TypeScript and modern JavaScript to the code nodejs can handle.
-Besides, `electron-run` also bundle your code to one file.
+`elecrun` using `esbuild` to transform your code may cannot directly run in nodejs such as TypeScript and modern JavaScript to the code nodejs can handle.
+Besides, `elecrun` also bundle your code to one file.

-When you run `elecrun dev`, `electron-run` will try to find and read entry file(You can specify the entry file path, see [development phase](#development-phase)) then statically analyze to transform your code.
-After that, save the target code to your `node_modules/.electron-run` (there is one exception, see [options --preload](#options---preload-file)).
-Finally, `electron-run` will execute `electron` command line tool to start your app.
+When you run `elecrun dev`, `elecrun` will try to find and read entry file(You can specify the entry file path, see [development phase](#development-phase)) then statically analyze to transform your code.
+After that, save the target code to your `node_modules/.elecrun` (there is one exception, see [options --preload](#options---preload-file)).
+Finally, `elecrun` will execute `electron` command line tool to start your app.

-When your main process code has been changed, `electron-run` will ask if you want to rerun your app.
+When your main process code has been changed, `elecrun` will ask if you want to rerun your app.
 This is useful when you don’t want to interrupt the current debugging.

 ## Guide